-Almost all income tax preparation software will import TXF files.
+Many income tax preparation software applications will import TXF files.

 One noteable exception, however, is the online edition of TurboTax.
 Only the desktop editions of TurboTax allow import of TXF files.
 You can use our program to convert your TXF to OFX for direct import into TurboTax online edition.

 What is the correct order to input stocks on Form 8949?
 Should I input stocks by alphabet order, date acquired order, date sold order, or any order doesn't matter?